antosubash/blog/src/_posts/microservice/netcore-microservice-with-abp-distributed-event-bus-part-9.md

 ## Run

-use tye to run all the services. when the service starts it will created the queue in the rabbit mq. so make sure you have rabbitmq running.
+Use tye to run all the services.
+When the service starts it will create the queue in the RabbitMQ.
+So make sure you have RabbitMQ running.

 ```bash
 tye run